cs5200group3/cs5200-project/Sprint1/TicketNest_Sprint1.md

 | Yi Fan        |                     |                         |                   |
 | Hange Zhang   | CO, TW, ME          | IMP, SP, PL             | SH, RI, CF        |

-**Plant (PL)**: Creative, innovative, and good at solving problems in unconventional ways.

-**Resource Investigator (RI)**: Extroverted, communicative, and adept at exploring opportunities and developing contacts.

-**Co-ordinator (CO)**: Mature, confident, and good at delegating tasks to the right team members.

-**Shaper (SH)**: Challenging, dynamic, and thrives on pressure to drive the team towards goals.

-**Monitor Evaluator (ME)**: Logical, impartial, and good at analyzing and evaluating ideas objectively.

-**Teamworker (TW)**: Cooperative, diplomatic, and good at ensuring team cohesion and resolving conflicts.

-**Implementer (IMP)**: Practical, disciplined, and efficient at turning ideas into actions.

-**Completer-Finisher (CF)**: Detail-oriented, conscientious, and good at ensuring thorough completion of tasks.

-**Specialist (SP)**: Dedicated, knowledgeable, and provides in-depth expertise in a specific area.